Go to content

 • Applicable cap on electoral expenditure

-Electoral expenditure incurred by parties, groups, candidates and third-party campaigners is capped during the capped expenditure period of a state general election.
-There are different caps applicable to parties, groups, candidates and third-party campaigners.
+Electoral expenditure incurred by parties, candidates and third-party campaigners is capped during the capped expenditure period of a state by-election.
+There are different caps applicable to candidates (including expenditure incurred by their party) and third-party campaigners.

 • Applicable cap on political donations